abhishekjaden/chest-xray-detection/MODEL_CARD.md

 Two of fourteen classes perform respectably.
 The remainder are unreliable.

+### Independent evaluation

+The model was additionally evaluated against the **official VinDr-CXR consensus test set** (300-image subsample, annotated by five radiologists with two senior reviewers resolving disagreements): mAP@0.5 = 0.168, mAP@0.5:0.95 = 0.063.
+These figures are **not comparable** to the numbers above — the subsample is enriched for abnormal cases and consensus boxes follow a different annotation convention.
+Class rankings are stable across both evaluations (ρ = +0.705, p = 0.005).

 ## Calibration

 Both models were poorly calibrated, in opposite directions.

 **Faster R-CNN was over-confident.** Predictions claiming 75% confidence were correct 40% of the time (ECE = 0.155 for scores ≥ 0.25).
-Temperature scaling was ineffective (T = 1.018, 0.7% ECE reduction) because the miscalibration is non-uniform across the confidence range rather than a uniform inflation — accurate at both extremes, badly wrong in the middle.
+Temperature scaling was ineffective (T = 1.018, 0.7% ECE reduction) because the miscalibration is non-uniform across the confidence range rather than a uniform inflation.
 Isotonic regression, being non-parametric, fit the actual shape and reduced ECE by **91%** (0.155 → 0.014).

 **YOLOv8s is under-confident.** Raw scores of 0.35 were correct 62% of the time; 0.83 was correct 99% of the time.
 Isotonic calibration reduced ECE by **93.7%** (0.249 → 0.016).